 If you have a high LDL number it doesn’t necessarily have to be a bad thing.
 It’s only bad if the particle size is small, which means it can penetrate the arterial walls and cause plaque to build up.
 On the other hand, if the particle size is large, that’s good, because it won’t be able to pass through the wall.
 Unfortunately, too many doctors don’t order the right blood work, and

 Eggs are a great source of protein (6g), which is mainly concentrated in the egg whites.
 Two eggs provide the same amount of protein as 100 grams of meat or fish.

 -Good source of selenium.

 -Low in carbs, only about 2g (entire egg).

 Eggs are considered a preferred food for the elderly due to their nourishing effects, and are generally used to treat patterns of deficiency.
-Some of the indications are: fatigue, weakness, malnutrition, insomnia, red eyes, heart palpitations sore throat, dry cough, etc.
+Some of the indications are: fatigue, weakness, malnutrition, insomnia, red eyes, heart palpitations, sore throats, dry cough, etc.

 Don’t pay much attention to the USDA stamp, they’re just another useless government agency that fails to do their job; in this case, regulating labels, expiration dates, quality and farm conditions.
-The best thing you can do is investigate the farm you purchase from, to insure a high quality product.
+The best thing you can do is investigate the farm you purchase from, to ensure that you’re getting a high quality product.